PyGreSQL/PyGreSQL/docs/contents/tutorial.rst

     >>> con = connect(database='testdb', host='pgserver:5432',
     ...     user='scott', password='tiger')

-Note that like in the classic interface, you can omit parameters if they are the default values used by PostgreSQL.
+As in the classic interface, you can omit parameters if they are the default values used by PostgreSQL.

 To do anything with the connection, you need to request a cursor object